What is an MB-PhD?

 1. Eligibility

 First, you need to check you are eligible to apply for an MB-PhD.
-Please see the eligibility tab (above) to read all criteria.
+Please see the eligibility tab (below) to read all criteria.

 2. Contact supervisors